 To learn more about sustainable development and the SDGs…

 -Consider joining the Sustainable Development Solutions Network’s (SDSN) official youth initiative which educates young people about the challenges of sustainable development and creates opportunities for them to use their creativity and knowledge to pioneer innovative solutions for the SDGs.

--Try taking world-renowned economist and Columbia Professor, Jeffrey Sach's online course on "The Age of Sustainable Development" to learn about key sustainable development concepts and challenges.
-The best part: it's free!
+-Try taking world-renowned economist and Columbia Professor, Jeffrey Sach’s online course on “The Age of Sustainable Development” to learn about key sustainable development concepts and challenges.
+(It’s free!)

 To learn more about international environmental policy…

 -We love this interactive timeline from the U.N. which reviews key international milestones and achievements.

 To get involved and stay up to date…

 -Follow some of these Twitter accounts to stay up to date on climate change-related news and if you’re looking for an organization to get involved with, check out this list!